samrobbins85/se-docs/docs/Developer/editTray.md

   "contents": "[optional] What is in the tray", "weight": "[optional] How much does it weigh", "expiry": "[optional] When does it expire",
-  "xPos": "[optional] Change the x position of each tray in the bay, i.e. leftmost tray has xPos = 1", "yPos": "[optional] Change the y position of each tray in the bay, i.e. bottommost tray has yPos = 1" }
+  "xPos": "[optional] Change the x position of each tray in the bay, i.e. leftmost tray has xPos = 0", "yPos": "[optional] Change the y position of each tray in the bay, i.e. topmost tray has yPos = 0" }
 ```